 Autism and vision

+We can't treat an individual's underlying autism but we can treat the vision problems that many autistic individuals experience.
 We work with autistic patients, mostly children, at our Vancouver eye clinic.
 As parents and autism care providers know, vision based behaviors are characteristic of autism.

 Here are a few examples: